gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Note that the format of a *.gro* file is fixed, and all columns are in a fixed position.
+    Note that the format of a *.gro* file is fixed, and each column is in a fixed position.

 ..  container:: justify